-The metrics are intended to generally align with external reporting, subject to further adjustments to better measure organic performance on a constant currency basis:
+The 2023 STI performance metrics were intended to generally align with external reporting, subject to further adjustments to better measure organic performance on a constant currency basis.

-- Adjusted Net Revenue Total "Revenue" as reported by the Company in its Form 10-K for the fiscal year ended December 31, 2022, calculated on a "Constant Currency" basis, which represents the year over year change in revenues excluding the impact of foreign currency fluctuations, and on an organic basis to exclude the impact of acquisitions and divestitures during the same period. - Adjusted Operating Income Income from operations adjusted for amortization, integration expenses, restructuring costs and other non-recurring items.
-This will be calculated on a "Constant Currency" basis which represents the year over year change in revenues excluding the impact of foreign currency fluctuations.
-Adjusted Operating income will also be reflected on an organic basis to exclude the impact of acquisitions and divestitures.
+- Adjusted Net Revenue Total "Revenue" as reported by the Company in its Form 10-K for the fiscal year ended December 31, 2023, calculated on a "Constant Currency" basis, which represents the year over year change in revenues excluding the impact of foreign currency fluctuations, and on an organic basis to exclude the impact of acquisitions and divestitures during the same period. - Adjusted Operating Margin "Income from operations" generated during the performance period as reported by the Company in its Form 10-K and adjusted for the items defined in the Form 10-K for the performance period divided by Adjusted Net Revenue.
+Total Adjusted Operating Margin targets and results will be modified for acquisitions and divestitures closed during the performance period. - Free Cash Flow Cash flows from operating activities less cash used to purchase fixed assets and software for internal use.